New Student Trips

 After June 9th: We can refund the full amount less a $50 cancellation fee if we can fill your spot from the waitlist.
 If we cannot fill your spot, you may forfeit your payment.

-Can’t make a trip?
+Can’t make a New Student Trip?
 Don’t worry!

 College Outdoors offers a veritable plethora of activities all year round, from rafting to backpacking and cross-country skiing to sea kayaking.
 We also offer a very popular Wilderness First Responder course during LC’s winter break.
 Student Leadership & Service also runs alternative fall and spring break service trips along with many smaller weekend trips.
 So don’t worry!
 If you can’t make it on one of the NSTs there are plenty more opportunities to get outdoors each semester.
 Look for more information in September, or come by our office and say hello!